 Dental disease is one of the most common medical conditions seen by veterinarians.
-The most common problems include gingivitis, an inflammation of the gums caused by the accumulation of plaque, which can develop into periodontal disease, and tooth resorption which affects more than half of all cats over the age of three.
+More than half of all cats over the age of three have some form of dental disease.
+The most common problems are gingivitis (an inflammation of the gums caused by the accumulation of plaque), periodontal disease (a progression from gingivitis), and tooth resorption (formerly called feline oral resorptive lesions, or cervical neck lesions).

 What are the clinical signs of dental disease?

 Dental disease and oral pain may account for the finicky appetites that some cats display.
-Many cats will refuse dry food and demonstrate a preference for moist or canned foods.
-Some cats will have a decreased interest in food or may hesitantly approach their food bowl and then show a reluctance to eat.
-This may lead to weight loss, which can become quite noticeable.
+Many cats will refuse dry food or swallow it whole (no chewing) and demonstrate a preference for moist or canned foods.
+Some cats will have a decreased interest in food or may hesitantly approach their food bowl and show a reluctance to eat.
+This may lead to noticeable weight loss.

 Is gingivitis always associated with dental disease?